adamilyas/golang-pdf-examples/README.md

 # golang-pdf-examples
-Using ledongthuc/pdf and phpdave11/gofpdf to split and parse pdf
+Using ledongthuc/pdf and phpdave11/gofpdf to split and parse pdf (Using go version 1.13)

 ## Install via go modules
 ```